Bill Gates and Melinda French Gates finalize their divorce

-SEATTLE (NewNation Now) — The divorce of Bill Gates and Melinda French Gates was finalized on Monday, a court document showed.
+SEATTLE (AP) — The divorce of Bill Gates and Melinda French Gates has been finalized.

-The Microsoft co-founder and his wife announced in May they were ending their 27-year marriage but pledged to continue their philanthropic work together.
-The Gateses said at the time that they had reached an agreement on how to divide their marital assets.
+The Microsoft co-founder and his wife announced in May they were ending their 27-year marriage and on Monday a King County Superior Court judge signed the dissolution decree.
+The New York Times reports the court documents didn’t detail how they would divide their assets.

-No details of that agreement were disclosed in the final divorce order filed Monday in King County Superior Court in Seattle.

-The court did not issue money, property or spousal support judgments in the divorce.
-It said the couple must comply with the terms of the separation contract that was not filed in King County Superior Court.

 They met after she began working at Microsoft as a product manager in 1987.
 The two were married in 1994 in Hawaii.